You've Been A Man Today

 2025

-Each drawing is characterised by a particular pose or gesture which both accentuates and destabilises his manliness.
-Each self-portrait contains an abnormality; some divergent feature or aspect that unsettles an otherwise faithful representation: ill-proportioned limbs and distorted facial features typify the uneasiness with which the figure regards himself.
-These motifs subvert the solemnity and assumed authority traditionally associated with posture, body language and countenance.
+Humorous and humiliating, sardonic, discomfiting, awkward, innocuous and sad.
+Blemished, shapeless pants accentuate the nakedness of this this pant-clad Pierrot.
+We observe him learn, examine, indludge, doubt and disclaim his manliness, of all that it offers, all that it denies.
+Each drawing is characterised by a particular pose or gesture which both accentuates and destabilises his gender.
+Some of the self-portraits contain an abnormality, a divergent feature or aspect that unsettles the otherwise faithful representation: ill-proportioned limbs and distorted facial features typify the uneasiness with which this figure regards himself.

-was initiated through the Home Grown Window Residency programme at Home Grown Window Residency: Vincent Stokes - Stryx Birmingham December 2024 - April 2025
+You've Been A Man Today was initiated through the Home Grown Window Residency programme at Home Grown Window Residency: Vincent Stokes - Stryx Birmingham December 2024 - April 2025